Founded to Serve

 In Arizona we are present in the Diocese of Tucson at San Xavier Mission, and as a Diocesan Academic and Behavioral Interventionist for teachers and students and teaching Theology at the Christo Rey San Miguel High School mentoring Creighton’s Magis Catholic Teacher Corps candidates.
 We also serve as Director of Religious Education at St. Andrew Parish, Sierra Vista.
 In the Diocese of Phoenix our Sisters serve at St. Peter Indian Mission on the Gila River Indian Reservation.
 2

-Beginning September 2021 Sister Marie Kolbe Zamora will serving at the dicastery of the General Synod of Bishops, Vatican City, Italy.
+Beginning September 2021 Sister Marie Kolbe Zamora is serving at the dicastery of the General Synod of Bishops, Vatican City, Italy.
 Where there is a need, our Sisters respond with zeal and creativity.

 The Franciscan Sisters of Christian Charity join those who have gone before us in echoing the words of St. Francis as he said, “I have done what is mine (to do); may Christ teach you what is yours (to do)!”
 We continue to trust in God’s hand guiding us into the future.
 God calls you.
 We invite you.